-Step 8 (using the adjustable float).
+Step 7 (using the adjustable float).
 The float falls as water slowly evaporates from the evaporator.
-When the float has fallen below the low level, the irrigation starts automatically provided that the switch on the control box is in the ON position.
-If the switch on the control box is in the ON night only position, the irrigation starts at sunset.
-If you are using a tap timer or a programmable irrigation controller, the irrigation cannot start until the start time.
+When the float has fallen below the low level, the irrigation starts automatically (If you are using a tap timer or a programmable irrigation controller, the irrigation cannot start until the start time).
 The float rises as the control dripper drips water into the evaporator.
 When the float reaches the high level the irrigation stops automatically.
 The cycle continues indefinitely.